Last Updated on November 12, 2023 by Christine Kaaloa

 - Check for In-transit hotel stays for long layovers, over 8 hours.
 Emirates’ Dubai Connect offers you a free in-transit hotel (along with Turkish Airlines free hotel, China Eastern Airlines, Qatar Airlines, etc..), meals and even a short term visa for qualifying tickets.

-Flying economy on Emirates Airlines EK 226 from San Francisco to Dubai is undoubtedly worthwhile if you can afford it, especially when compared to competitor premium airlines.
+Flying economy on Emirates Airlines EK 226 from U.S./ San Francisco to Dubai is undoubtedly worthwhile if you can afford it, especially when compared to competitor premium airlines.
 Generous amenities, comfortable seat spacing, excellent food menu, outstanding hospitality, and diverse entertainment options ensure that you’ll enjoy your long-haul flight from start to finish.
-Emirates Airlines should be at the top of your list.
-Happy travels!
+Emirates Airlines should be at the top of everyone’s list!